 Educating the Community

-An essential part of any healthcare programme is education on Public Health issues as there is often a vacuum of knowledge on key areas.
+An essential part of any healthcare programme focused on the African child is education on Public Health issues as there is often a vacuum of knowledge on key areas.

 These include HIV/AIDS, reproductive health, diet and the importance of hygiene with diarrhoea still a major killer for children.